janahang/time-series-fold-enrichment/README.md

 Fold-Enrichment
 ===============

-Create a Shiny web application using R for Fold Enrichment Analyses of a Time-Series Experiment
+Create a Shiny web application using R for Fold Enrichment Analyses of a Time-Series Experiment <br>

-Fold Enrichment Analyses for a Time-Series Experiment
+Fold Enrichment Analyses for a Time-Series Experiment <br>

 This project involves reproducing the analysis and spider plot from Figure 3b,c,e in (Nakaya H et al., 2011,http://www.ncbi.nlm.nih.gov/pubmed/21743478).
 These plots show the enrichment of cell-specific gene signatures in their datasets.